jchin1968/presentations/deck/2019-02-26_behat-overview/slides.md

 ---
 # What is Behat?
 - Behavior Driven Development (BDD) Framework For PHP
-  - Extends from (Test Driven Development) TDD - Tests first, then Code
+- Extends from Test Driven Development (TDD)
+  - Tests first, then Code
 - Based on outcome as it appears to an end-user
-  - Shared process between business users and developers
+- Writing tests is a shared process between end users and developers
-- Human-Readable Stories that are easily converted to automated tests
+- Human-readable stories are easily converted to test scripts

 ???
 - PHP implementation of Cucumber which is a Ruby test framework based on BDD (behavior driven development)